k0baya/FreeGPT35-Glitch/README.md

 ## FreeGPT35-Glitch

-You can deploy this repository on Glitch by uploading the files.
+You can deploy this repository to Glitch by clicking [This link](https://glitch.com/edit/#!/import/git?url=https://github.com/k0baya/FreeGPT35-Glitch).

-First, download the repository using [this link](<https://github.com/k0baya/FreeGPT35-Glitch/archive/refs/heads/reserve-proxy.zip>).

-After unzipping it, upload all the files to Glitch, set the variables, and you're all set to enjoy.

 ### Variables